 The Bumping races have been taking place since the 1860s, when the objective was to catch up and literally ‘bump’ the house boat immediately in front.
 These days we’re a little less cavalier, and the objective now is to catch up with and overlap the boat in front by approximately 6 feet.

 There are four rounds of Bumps and three divisions.
-Each house will has a crew for each division, so there are up to 13 crews/boats racing in each division.
-Since 2009, we have had the added excitement of the girls working their way up the third division.
+Each House has a crew for each division, so there are up to 13 boats racing in each division.

-The eleven (or thirteen) boats line up one behind the other before the start, with about 30 metres of water between each boat.
+All the boats in each division line up one behind the other before the start, with about 30 metres of water between each boat.
 The order of the boats is determined by their position in the previous year’s race or round, with the winners at the front.

 If one boat ‘bumps’ the boat in front, both boats pull to the side of the river and drop out of the race.
 The boat in front will drop down a place at the next round, swapping places with the boat that bumped it.

 Very occasionally, the next boat behind manages to ‘bump’ the boat that was three in front, which results in a dramatic position change for both boats involved.